 The logical thing to do is to bring the 7mm or .30 calibre magazine rifle which is not too heavy to carry and which you shoot well - meaning that one with which you can consistently hit a 4" blaze orange clay off-hand up to 50 yards (meaning not more than 2" off your aiming mark), 4" at 100 yards over a make-shift rest, and say 8" over a rest at 200 yards.
-We use shooting sticks for visiting hunters further than about 70 yards.
+We have shooting sticks for visiting hunters for shots further than about 70 yards.

 If you like the old 6.5 mm cartridges like the 6,5x58 Portuguese / 6,5x57 Mauser / 6,5x55 Swedish Mauser - or the modern USA derivatives of these - bring best quality bonded core or monolithic bullets of 140 gr.

 The hunter will have ample time to zero his riflescope after all the travel and bumping by airline ground handlers.

 Do sight your rifle 2" high at 100 yards no matter your bullet choice - and from there on your PH will in every instance advise you to simply aim dead on.

 Should you experience a need for it, locally manufactured ammunition will serve you well; it is plentiful in .375 H&H / .300 Winchester Mag. / 30-06 Sprg / .308 W / 7x64 Brenneke / 7mm Rem Mag / 7x57 Mauser / .270 W. The local PMP Group manufactures excellent ammunition with on-target performance right up there with the best in the world and arguably more accurate than most.